Skip to main content

 A complete Outcome Mapping design includes:

-• Vision statement: the large-scale social change the programme contributes to (not directly causes)
+• Vision statement: the large-scale social change the program contributes to (not directly causes)

-• Mission statement: what the programme itself does and how
+• Mission statement: what the program itself does and how

-• Boundary partners: typically 3-7 direct partners whose behaviour changes are being tracked
+• Boundary partners: typically 3-7 direct partners whose behavior changes are being tracked

 • Outcome Challenges: one per boundary partner, describing ideal behavioural change